apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 MORE PLUGINS HERE
 call plug#end()
 ```
-Following lines will inform *vim-plug* you want to install following modules.
-Save and call `:PlugInstall` and all plugins will be installed
+Following lines will inform *vim-plug* that you want to install two modules.
+Save and call `:PlugInstall` and add-ons will be installed.

 ### Spellchecker
-First thing I wanted inside Vim was spellchecker so I will not do any stupid mistake like e.g. Mistkae.
-Every misspelling will glow on red, when we put cursor on that word we can use `z=` shortcut to open dictionary with plenty of propositions how we can fix the mistake.
+First thing I wanted inside Vim was a spellchecker so I will not do any stupid mistakes like e.g. Mistkae.
+Every misspelling will glow, when we navigate our cursor over that word, we can use `z=` shortcut to open a dictionary with plenty of propositions on how we can fix the mistake.

 ![Mistake](/vim/Mistkae.png)
 ![MistakeDist](/vim/MistkaeDict.png)